For a little insight into this wonderfully exciting and varied Greece, We have put together some Unknown Facts about Greece. Have fun while reading.

 5. Grab the bull by the horns

 This familiar phrase comes from Greece, more specifically from the island of Crete.
 Herakles saved the island from a wild bull in the old heroic sagas.
 The bull was struck by Poseidon with the rage, destroying entire tracts of land in his rage.
 Herakles grabbed the bull by the horns and bought it to Mycenae.
-That’s how the saying came about.
+That’s how the saying came about and became one of the most Unknown Facts about Greece.

 6. Healthy Greek Food